 - Cooked pasta will last in the fridge for 3-5 days, but I recommend eating as soon as it is prepared.

-- I do not recommend preparing ahead of time or freezing.
+- I do not recommend freezing this dish.